msobanjo/courseware/topics/linux/modules/sudoers/README.md

 sudo yum install -y nginx
 ```
 ### Configure Jenkins as sudo User
-To keep things simple lets allow Jenkins to run all commands with sudo initially.
+To keep things simple, let's allow Jenkins to run all commands with sudo.
-Start editing the `/etc/sudoers` file by running `sudo visudo` then enter the following into the file:
+Start editing the `/etc/sudoers` file, by running `sudo visudo`, then enter the following into the file:
 ```text
 jenkins ALL=(ALL:ALL) NOPASSWD:ALL
 ```
 ### Check the Basic sudoers Configuration Works
-Lets see if it worked by switching to the Jenkins user and running a command with sudo:
+Let's see if it worked, by switching to the Jenkins user and running a command with sudo:
 ```bash
 sudo su - jenkins
 sudo echo "Hello I'm jenkins using sudo!" exit
 ```
 ### Configure sudoers to Only Manage NGINX
-We can now be more specific with our sudoers configuration by only allowing the `jenkins` user to stop, start and check the status of the NGINX systemd service.
+We can now be more specific with our sudoers configuration, by only allowing the `jenkins` user to stop, start and check the status of the NGINX systemd service.
-To understand what to put in the sudoers file lets see what commands `jenkins` will need to be able to run:
+To understand what to put in the sudoers file, let's see what commands `jenkins` will need to be able to run:
 ```bash
 sudo systemctl start nginx
 sudo systemctl stop nginx
 sudo systemctl status nginx
 ```
-So jenkins will need to be able to execute the `systemctl` command.
+So, jenkins will need to be able to execute the `systemctl` command.
-In the sudoers file we will need to include the full path of this binary; to do that we can use the `type` command to find out where it is on the filesystem:
+In the sudoers file, we will need to include the full path of this binary; to do that, we can use the `type` command to find out where it is on the filesystem:
 ```bash
 type systemctl
 ```